This post may contain paid links to my personal recommendations that help to support the site!

 2. Stored procedures in SQL Server are used, which allow a user to pass parameters.

-Through the use of such extensions with SQL, SQL is able to perform similarly to that of a general-purpose programming language!
+Through the use of such extensions with SQL queries, SQL is able to perform similarly to that of a general-purpose programming language!
 However, if you were to strictly categorize SQL when used as a standalone language, SQL would still be considered programming, regardless of the usage of extensions.

 Where Can I Start Learning SQL?